Kiwifruits are easy to grow.

 - Pick all fruit before frost; if frost is not a danger, fruit can remain on the vine throughout the dormant season.

-Kiwifruit Problems and Control
+Kiwifruit problems and controls

 - Kiwifruits planted in well-drained soil have few pest and disease problems.